State and Backends

 Note:: After migration, your stack’s state will be managed by the the Pulumi Service backend, but the stack will continue using the same secrets provider.
 You can seperately change the secrets provider for your stack if needed.

-When a secret value is provided via secret configuration—either by passing
+When a secret value is provided via secret configuration

-encrypted with a key managed by the backend you are connected to.
-When using
+(Python)—the value is encrypted with a key managed by the backend you are connected to.

 For new stacks managed with the Pulumi Service backend, you may choose to use the